 The Ordinary Court is normally constituted by a single judge and a minimum of two or three jurats.
 Jurats are lay members of the court whose role is to determine questions of fact.
 In some circumstances a judge will sit alone, without jurats.
 Procedural and interlocutory matters are usually heard by a judge sitting alone.

 Guernsey Court of Appeal

 An appeal from a decision of the Royal Court of Guernsey will generally lie to the Guernsey Court of Appeal.
-An automatic right of appeal is available except where the sums involved are under £200, or the appeal relates to a consent order or an interlocutory order and in those cases leave to appeal will be required.
+An automatic right of appeal is available except where the sums involved are under GBP200, or the appeal relates to a consent order or an interlocutory order (in which cases leave to appeal will be required).

 Judicial Committee of the Privy Council

 A right of appeal may lie from the Guernsey Court of Appeal to the Judicial Committee of the Privy Council, depending on the financial value of the order being appealed.